Q & A Series: Bird Bath Care (with Tips for Every Season!)

 Butterflies visiting a bird bath thanks to added elements for them to perch upon.
 Photo by Orin Zebest (2007).

 Summertime brings butterfly migrations and busy bee pollination.
-If your bird bath is already located near flowers, consider placing a small mound of marbles in the center of the bowl.
+If your bird bath is near flowers, consider adding a small mound of marbles or pebbles in the center of the bowl.

 I’ve heard about a bird bath “penny trick” – what is it?

-Bloggers have reported that copper pennies can help prevent the growth of algae and other microorganisms in bird baths.
+Bloggers have reported that copper pennies in a bird bath can help reduce algae growth.
 The theory is that the copper releases small amounts of ions that act as a natural algaecide, maintaining fresh water that’s clean and clear for birds to drink and bathe in.

-➤ Have you tried the penny trick?
-It’s certainly a cost-effective, eco-friendly, and easy method to implement.
-Let us know in the comments!
+➤ The penny trick is certainly a cost-effective, eco-friendly, and easy method to implement.

 How long does it take birds to discover a new bird bath?